 Includes three mandatory parts-orientation, field placement hours, and regular in-class integration seminars-and will provide opportunities for students to integrate social work theory and practice and to apply and develop social work knowledge and skills.
 Students will apply key social work concepts, theories, and intervention approaches including process recording, critical thinking, and ethical practice.
-Prerequisite: 65% or higher in each of SWRK 3001H, 3002H, 3004H, 3005H, and 3007H, and a Criminal Record Check with Vulnerable Sector Screening.
+Prerequisite: 65% or higher in each of SWRK 3001H, 3002H, and 3003H, and a Criminal Record Check with Vulnerable Sector Screening.
 A student with a criminal record that is unacceptable to a placement agency may not be able to complete the program.

-" SWRK 3001H: Social Work Communication Skills Presents social work interviewing, assessment, communication, and documentation practice skills.
+" SWRK 3001H: Social Work Communication Skills

+Presents social work interviewing, assessment, communication, and documentation practice skills.
 Students will conceptualize, assess, and apply supportive, culturally appropriate, and ethical intervention strategies with diverse service users.
 The course will be delivered using experiential learning approaches and utilize lab-based activities and assignments.
 Prerequisite: Admission to the BSW professional years.

-- " SWRK 3002H: Social Work Theory and Practice 1 Presents theoretical approaches with societies, communities, families, and individuals; examines the roots of personal and social problems; and discusses working with diverse service user populations.
+" SWRK 3002H: Social Work Theory and Practice 1

+Presents theoretical approaches with societies, communities, families, and individuals; examines the roots of personal and social problems; and discusses working with diverse service user populations.
 Offers readings, discussions, lectures, and assignments geared to assisting students to integrate mezzo and macro levels of social work theory, practice, and social action.
-Prerequisite: Admission to the BSW professional years. - " SWRK 3003H: Social Work Research Provides an overview of social work research methods and their application in anti-oppressive social change oriented practice.
+Prerequisite: Admission to the BSW professional years.

+" SWRK 3003H: Social Work Research

+Provides an overview of social work research methods and their application in anti-oppressive social change oriented practice.
 Social change oriented approaches to research and community-based research methods and practitioner self-study will be considered as tools for knowledge production and mobilization.
-Prerequisite: 65% or higher in each of SWRK 3001H, 3002H, 3004H, 3005H, and 3007H.
+Prerequisite: Admission to the BSW professional years.

-" SWRK 3004H: Social Work and Indigenous Perspectives
+" SWRK 3004H: Social Work and Indigenous Perspectives (ICR)